A-n-k-a/Object-Oriented-Programming/Week10_JavaFX/README.md

     - Swing and AWT (Abstract Window Toolkit) (used to develop the GUIs in weeks 8 and 9)
     - JavaFX

-## Application 1: <br>GUI Hello World
+## Application 1: GUI Hello World

 ![image](Old_Version.png)
 Old version

 ![image](New_Version.png)
 New version

-We will present the code for this application and then explain how it works!
+> We will present the code for this application and then explain how it works!

 ### Code for Hello World